 Each Saturday during the football season, the network broadcasts one to three games to an estimated universe of approximately 40 million U.S. homes.
 While the league does not publicly disclose ratings data for its programming, we do know that football games garner the biggest audience of all sports, so the potential reach for the spots is significant.

 The three, 30 second PSAs feature current Pac-12 football players and coaches sharing how they and their schools are greening the games, from recycling to riding bikes to using public transportation.
-Check them out below.
+Check ’em out.

 GSB’s Take: Kudos to the Pac-12 for moving the Green-Sports ball from the five yard line down to the one with their Team Green PSAs.
 Still, it says here that the Pac-12 stopped themselves just short of the goal line.